vrypan/farma/Documentation/API.md

 All calls bellow that indicate Authentication, must provide a `X-Signature` HTTP header.

-The public key used to sign the request is expected in the `X-Public-Key` HTTP header.
-This key must be already configured in Farma.
-Right now, the API does not check `X-Public-Key`, and relies in the single key configured during `farma setup`.
-In the future, when more than one keys are supported, `X-Public-Key`will be required.

 `X-Signature` is calculated as:

 ```
-X-SIGNATURE = ED25519_SIGN(
+X-SIGNATURE = BASE64( ED25519_SIGN(
   PRIVATE_KEY,
   HTTP_METHOD + "\n" + PATH + "\n" + DATE
-)
+))
 ```

+The public key used to sign the request is expected in the `X-Public-Key` HTTP header.

+There are two types of key pairs:
+- The admin key can perform all actions and make all API calls.
+This is the key configured in Farma during setup, and it is stored in `config.yaml`
+- In addition to the admin key pair, each frame has its own private and public key.
+The frame keypair can only be used to access data and APIs related to the specific frame.

+`X-PUBLIC-KEY = FRAME_ID:BASE64(public key)`

+If you are using the admin key, set `FRAME_ID` to `0` in the above formula.

-Sample code in Javascript can be found in [examples/nodejs/index.js](../examples/nodejs/index.js) Check [api/utils.go](../api/utils.go) for an implementation in Go.
+Sample code in Javascript can be found in [examples/nodejs/index.js](../examples/nodejs/index.js) Check [api/utils.go](../api2/apiClient.go) (used by the Farma CLI tools) for an implementation in Go.

 ## Endpoints